KhalidAhmedSaleh/example-repo/README.md

 # Example Repository

-This is a samplem repo, hello world!
+This is a samplem repo, What's up!

+This is the second change